jon-heard/obsidian-inline-scripts/README.md

 ## TODO

 ### 0.12.0
-- Add empty shortcut clears out shortcut addition.
+- / Add empty shortcut clears out shortcut addition.
 It is auto-added to the end of each shortcut file
-	- don't forget to update documentation about this
 - / add an automatic "help" shortcut that lists all "* help" lines.
-- add a mention of submitting shortcut files to readme
+- / add a mention of submitting shortcut files to readme
 - React to community feedback until plugin is accepted into the community.

 ### 1.0.0